Familiarize yourself with the elements of your roof and the language of roofing.

 One option is an emergency patch using roofing cement, available from most

 hardware stores.
-You just apply the compound generously to the roof surface,
+Apply the compound generously to the roof surface, even

-Another option, for a shingle roof, is to slide a piece of galvanized steel,
+Another option for shingle roofs is to slide a piece of galvanized steel,

 copper, or aluminum under the shingle above the location of a leak.
 The

-metal should be large enough to cover the leaking area so that water will
+piece of metal should be large enough to cover the leaking area so that

-There are also permanent repairs that some homeowners will be comfortable
+There are also permanent repairs that some homeowners can comfortably make.

 If you find loose asphalt composite shingles, remove the loose nails, drive